 Research output per year

-Much of my work has sought to address lacunae that can be identified in practice theory (Welch and Warde 2015; Warde, Welch and Paddock, 2017).
-One strand of this work has addressed the implications of practice theory for interventions into behavioural change and purposive interventions in the name of sustainability (Spurling, McMeekin, Shove, Southerton and Welch, 2013; Southerton and Welch, 2015; Welch, 2017).
-In another strand of this work I have sought to build social theory on Schatzki’s (1996, 2002) social ontology of practice.
-Here I have addressed how to conceptualise within a practice theoretical framework: firstly, widely shared cultural understandings (Welch and Warde, 2017); secondly, configurations of multiple practices and discourses that I call “teleoaffective formations” (Welch, 2017); and thirdly, collective actors and collective activity (Welch and Yates, 2018).
-In more recent work, I am seeking to theorise projectivity towards the future within this developing framework.
+Much of my work has sought to address lacunae that can be identified in theories of practice (Warde, Welch and Paddock, 2017; Welch and Warde 2015; Welch, Halkier and Keller, 2020).
+One strand of this work has addressed the implications of practice theory for interventions into behavioural change, particularly in relation to sustainable consumption (Spurling, McMeekin, Shove, Southerton and Welch, 2013; Welch, 2017; Welch and Southerton, 2019).
+In another strand of work I have sought to build social theory on Schatzki’s (1996, 2002) social ontology of practice.
+Here I have addressed how to conceptualise within a practice theoretical framework: widely shared cultural understandings (Welch and Warde, 2017); configurations of multiple practices and discourses or “teleoaffective formations” (Welch, 2020); collective actors and collective activity (Welch and Yates, 2018, 2022); and lastly, projectivity towards the future (Welch, Mandich and Keller, 2020).

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):